vtrpza/barebat-platform/README.md

 # BAREBAT Platform

 ## About
-BAREBAT is an AI-powered platform that simplifies the creation of Bar and Bat Mitzvah websites using cutting-edge technologies.
+BAREBAT is an AI-powered platform for brazilian market only, that simplifies the creation of Bar and Bat Mitzvah websites using cutting-edge technologies.
 Our platform combines the power of OpenAI with Builder.io's visual editor to provide an intuitive and efficient website creation experience.

 ## Tech Stack
 - **Frontend**: Next.js 14+ with App Router